 How the Collection is Arranged

-The programme title does not always reveal much about the content of a recording - while some episodes of the Show focused on long-form interviews with Bragg, others were comprised of multiple interviews, performances, rehearsals, street footage and archive footage.
+Titles do not always reveal much about the content of a recording - while some episodes focused on long-form interviews with Bragg, others were comprised of multiple interviews, performances, rehearsals, street footage and archive material.
 Documentaries came from Ken Russell (on classical music and musicians), Tony Palmer with Isolde films, and Naomi Wright, among others.

 Further information on the series in general can be found on the South Bank Show wikipedia page.